mgumz/diceware/README.md

     Options:
       -dump
-            dump the content of a -list, combine with -horizontal,-verbose -electronic
+            dump the content of a -list, combine with -horizontal, -verbose -electronic
             roll dice electronically, see diceware FAQ
       -extra